 From there, we entered payment details and started the design contest.
 There were several other upgraded features along the way, such as hosting a private contest or one that is invite-only, shortening the duration of the contest, and promotion opportunities on the blog or as a feature.

 They say, “Open your brief to our entire design community.
 Designers submit their ideas and you pick your favorite design.”

 The Truth: When you start a contest, your brief isn’t opened to the entire community.
 It is only opened to the designer level you pay for.

 99designs manages your expectations by telling you the average number of designs you’ll get based on your price package.
 We expected around 30.
 Within 24 hours of starting our contest, we had 27 submissions.
 One thing that was surprising here was that one artist could submit multiple options, so though we had 27 design entries, there were only a handful of artists submitting at that time.

-As entries roll in, you are encouraged to rate them using a star system (1 being low, 5 being high).
+As entries roll in, you are encouraged to rate them using a star system (one being low, five being high).
 This can help you filter your favorites for the second round.
 You can also decline designs and comment on them for refinements.

 They say, “Finalize your design and continue working together.
 Once you’re happy with your design, you can begin discussing your next project together.”

 The Truth: There are two rounds before you choose a winner.
 In those two rounds, you narrow down the options, then give feedback to finalize the design.
 You don’t begin discussing a new project with a designer until after you’ve finished the contest and signed the appropriate paperwork to gain ownership of the design.